Nicaragua to Belize Discovery

 Accommodation: Hotel

 If your idea of paradise is white sand, clear blue waters and palm trees, then you’re going to dig Caye Caulker.
 The island even has a motto: ‘go slow’.
-Arrive following a scenic boat ride and join your leader for an orientation walk, to help you get your bearings on the petite island.
+Take a golf cart to your hotel following a scenic boat ride and join your leader for an orientation walk, to help you get your bearings on the petite island.
 While the island is entirely walkable, you might like to hire a bike and cycle between beach bars and along quiet palm-lined streets.
 Can’t keep your eyes off those Caribbean waters?
 Get out there for a spot of standup paddleboarding, or if the mood strikes, join a sunset catamaran cruise for an unforgettable end to your first day.

 Optional Activities: